-However, here is where the pause it critical.
+However, here is where the pause is critical.
 After Christ says, "Lucky!" the pause gives the crowd time to think, "Who is lucky?"

-To which thought, after the pause, Christ's responds, "Beggars!"
+To which thought, after the pause, Christ responds, "Beggars!"

 At this point, we need to imagine another pause as Christ waits for the giggles to die.
 Then Christ adds:

-The end of this verse is so familiar today that it is difficult to hear as those words as those during the period heard it.
-Especially as how the fit it together with the first three words here: "Lucky!
+The end of this verse is so familiar today that it is difficult to hear those words just as those who heard it during that period, specifically the first three words here: "Lucky!
 Beggars!
 For spirit!"

-Again, we have to imagine the pause during what I hear laughter.
+Again, we have to imagine the pause during what is likely laughter.
 As it dies down, the audience wonders, "Okay, why are these beggars lucky?"

 The joke here is that heaven is made up of beggars.
 (Or that it is owned by beggars, which seems less likely.)

 Of course, we cannot hear the "kingdom of heaven" in the same way as Christ's audience.
 It was a new phrase then and nobody knew what it meant really.
 Christ spends most of his teaching explaining what the idea is.
-But they knew what a kingdom was and they knew what the word translated as "heaven," bt not how we think of it.
-The word meant "the sky", "the universe beyond our world," and, more specifically, the the home of the "stars," that is, the heroes of history and mythology, both Greek and Jewish.
+They knew what a kingdom was and they knew the word translated as "heaven," but not how we think of it.
+The word meant "the sky," "the universe beyond our world," and, more specifically, the home of the "stars," that is, the heroes of history and mythology, both Greek and Jewish.
 Christ is not only putting beggars among these heros but saying that it is made up of the beggars, not the heroes.

 Repetition and catchphrases

-Another very common form of humor in the repeated pattern.
-All humorists use this technique because the audience get trained by repetition.
-The audience learns where the laughs are coming.
-This is make the timing of the pause all that more effective.
-It also builds the laughs as more and more people catch on how the pattern works.
+Another very common form of humor is the repeated pattern.
+All humorists use this technique because the audience gets trained by repetition.
+The audience learns where the laughs are.
+This makes the timing of the pause all that more effective.
+It also builds the laughs as more and more people catch onto the pattern.
 When a bit is used the first time, it is too surprising for many.
 But through repetition, they learn to anticipate the punch line.

 Sometimes simply repeating a long list of words joined by "and" or "or" in a series can be funny.
 Jesus uses this technique a lot.
 Or course, we cannot know if he was answering a series of questions or not, but if we simply assume a pause before each conjunction it is easy to see the humor.
 Matthew 10:10 is a good example of an "or" series.
 Mark 12:1 is a good example of an "and" series.
 There are many others.

 Of course, the simplest repeated pattern is the "catch phrase."
 The history of humor is filled with repeated catchphrases, especially the golden age of TV, where, for awhile, every successful comedy had a character catchphrase.
 "To the moon, Alice, to the moon."
 "Honey, I'm home."
 "Kiss my grits."
 "Dy-no-mite!"
-"Na-noo, na-noo." catchphrases aren't only used in humor, but in commercials as well because they are memorable, but all end up being funny, if only through repetition.
+"Na-noo, na-noo."
+Catchphrases aren't only used in humor but in commercials as well.
+They are memorable and all end up being funny, if only through repetition.
 "Where's the beef?"
 "I ate the whole thing."
 "Does it hurt and have a temperature?"

-Of course, Christ had is own catchphrases.
-"Amen, I say to you," is the most obvious, which is more like "Tell you true!" this is repeated to the point of pure humor in the Gospels. "the kingdom of heaven," and "the son of man" are two more.
+Of course, Christ had his own catchphrases.
+"Amen, I say to you" is the most obvious, which is more like "Tell you true!"
+This is repeated to the point of pure humor in the Gospels.
+"The kingdom of heaven," and "the son of man" are two more.
 One of the funniest is "Boo-hoo to you!" (discussed later) which, unfortunately, gets translated as "Woe to you."
 Of course, we have a hard time hearing these phrases as humorous because we didn't hear them that way originally, but each one is rooted in humor.
 Even "the weeping and gnashing of teeth" hits me as humor, though as a different kind (exaggeration), which we will discuss later in the article.

-Christ uses repeated patterns in many different ways and I may list a number of them in the future, but for now, we will stick with the beatitudes because they are an obvious example.
+Christ uses repeated patterns in many different ways.
+I may list a number of them in the future, but for now, we will stick with the beatitudes because they are an obvious example.
 They appear right at the beginning of the Gospels.
-The repeat the same patterns and even words in different ways.
+They repeat the same patterns and even words in different ways.
 Let us look at how the fourth beatitude repeats the pattern set up in the first beatitude.